 BBC iPlayer is the home of all of the BBC’s programmes from all BBC channels, as well as online exclusives.
 You can also use BBC iPlayer to watch BBC channels, including restarting programmes and pausing and rewinding programmes.

-BBC iPlayer has many features to enhance its accessibility, including audio described programmes, contrast for buttons, and screen reader support across many devices and platforms.
+BBC iPlayer has many features to enhance its accessibility.
+These include audio described programmes, contrast for buttons, and screen reader support across many devices and platforms.

 There are two ways to access audio described content on the iPlayer’s website.
 One way is to select ‘categories’ on the iPlayer’s home page and then select ‘audio described’.
 From there, you can browse all programmes that have audio description.

-Alternatively, if you land on a programme page from anywhere on iPlayer, if the programme is audio described, there will be a link labelled ‘go to audio described version’, which when clicked, will take you straight to the audio described version.
+Alternatively, if you land on a programme page from anywhere on iPlayer, if the programme features audio description, there will be a link labelled ‘go to audio described version’.
+When you select this link, it will take you straight to the audio described version.

-The app is also compatible with major screen readers including VoiceOver and TalkBack.
+The app is also compatible with popular screen readers including VoiceOver and TalkBack.

 There is also an ‘audio described’ category so you can browse all programmes that have audio description.